Infected blood scandal in the United Kingdom: The Archer Report (2009)

-In the early 2000s the former Solicitor General for England and Wales, Lord Archer, campaigned for an inquiry into the tainted blood scandal, alongside Lord Owen, who was the Health Minister from 1974 to 1976, Lord Jenkin, Health Secretary from 1979 to 1981, and others.
+In the early 2000s the former Solicitor General for England and Wales, Lord Archer of Sandwell, campaigned for an inquiry into the tainted blood scandal, alongside Lord Owen, who was the Health Minister from 1974 to 1976, Lord Jenkin, Health Secretary from 1979 to 1981, and others.
 They were unsuccessful.

 In a 1990 episode of The Cook Report, Owen said: "I can see why some people would be unhappy with having all the facts revealed because it will show negligence".
-In September 2016 Owen gave a speech in London during which he said the scandal had been covered up.
+In September 2016, Owen gave a speech in London during which he said the scandal had been covered up.

-The late Lord Archer of Sandwell chaired a privately funded independent investigation set up in 2007.
+Lord Archer of Sandwell chaired a privately funded independent investigation set up in 2007.
 The Archer Report was published in 2009 and aimed to uncover the causes of the events that led to the thousands of infections and deaths.
 The report held no legal or official status and was unable to subpoena witnesses or demand the disclosure of documents.

 It sought to address the issue of missing evidence and documents relating to the scandal.
 For example, the ministerial papers of Lord Owen had been destroyed.
 "We have been unable to ascertain who carried out the destruction of the papers, and who gave the instructions.
 But the conclusion appears inescapable that some official made a decision which he or she had no authority to make, or that someone was guilty of a serious error of judgement.
 The consequence is that Lord Owen has done his best to recollect details of events a quarter of a century ago, but both he, and we, have been deprived of the primary sources", Lord Archer reported.

 Lord Jenkin voiced his difficulties obtaining documents for the inquiry.
 The report stated: "He subsequently received from the Department two bundles of documents.
 One of these was to be treated as confidential".
 Lord Jenkin felt that the destruction of records was deliberate, and done "in order to draw a line under the disaster".

 Another handling error is described in the inquiry: "mishandling of documents arose in connection with a number of files relating to the Advisory Committee on the Virological Safety of Blood between May 1989 and February 1992 which were found to be missing".
 The report stated: "They were in fact destroyed over a period from July 1994 to March 1998".
 When summarising these events it is stated "some of those who gave evidence to us suspected that there was an exercise in suppressing evidence of negligence or misconduct."